contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

     - Quality of the data from SQUIDs sensor has been verified
     - Empty-room data has been acquired and noise levels has been computed and asessed
         - Empty room data is recorded at 1kHz sampling rate for around 3 minutes every couple of days and made available on NYU-BOX
+        - MSR lights are put off during empty-room data recordin and brightness is set to low
+        - All phones are on airplane mode
         - The dashboards show the noise levels from empty-room data and are updated automatically on a daily basis
         - If the project owner requires empty-room data on the day of his experiment run, he should make this clear to the lab scientist